Mispunched 6 - Top-30 Variety (early die state only)

 exhibit about 5 degrees counterclockwise die rotation.
 We've seen one late die state with unrotated dies.

 - Perfect die.

 - Very faint die cracks across the top of UNITED STATES.

-- The die cracks are heavier and completely surround the reverse.
+- The die cracks have advanced.
+They now completely surround the reverse.

 - The die cracks are heavier.
 This is the state shown in the previous photo.